 Q: Where does SECUREX store my employee-related data it processes?

-A: SECUREX’s servers (where, inter alia, the data of your staff our social secretariat processes are stored) are located in Luxembourg and in Belgium.
+A: SECUREX’s servers (where, inter alia, the data of your staff our social secretariat processes are stored) are located in Belgium.

 For certain specific services, subcontractors may have access to certain personal data, but to a limited extent only.
 In that case, the SECUREX policy is to ensure that these subcontractors process these data within the European Union or in secure facilities (e.g.: processed by a US certified “EU-US Privacy Shield” company or a company with whom “EU Model Clauses” have been signed).